Broken Link Building Service

 Here’s the short story of how we go about our link-building campaigns.
 Keep in mind that this is just a rough sketch of what we do with each campaign, as we try to tailor our campaigns to the needs of each client.

-We use Ahrefs site explorer to find competitors broken links.
+We use Ahrefs site explorer to identify relevant broken links.

 Here’s a broken link report from a sample website.

-As you can see, we can filter out broken links by their dofollow or nofollow tag, their referring domains, and URL rating, meaning that we weed out any prospects that would be a waste of time right from the beginning.
+We filter broken link opportunities by their dofollow/nofollow tag, referring domains, and URL rating, meaning we weed out any prospects that would be a waste of time right from the beginning.

-We also try to find backlinks that are relevant to the customer.
-We do this by only searching for articles about specific topics.
-Topics that will interest our customer’s target audience.
+We also try to find backlinks that are relevant to you.
+We do this by searching only for articles on topics that will interest your potential clients and drive targeted traffic to your site.

 Step #2 – Vetting the backlinks

 Some SEO specialists will build many low-quality backlinks.
-On the surface, the campaign seems to be a success – But these low-quality links don’t really add value.
+On the surface, the campaign seems to be a success, but those links rarely help in a meaningful way because a search engine is built to reward relevance and trust, not just volume.

 As we’ve said time and again, one good link is worth more than 20 bad ones.
 So we make sure that we only ever reach out to pages that will really add value to our customer’s websites.